 - Child-friendly complaint form (Word) – use this form if you are a child or young person in care and are unhappy about something that has happened at QCAT.

-About a member or adjudicator
+Make a complaint - about a member or adjudicator

 If you have a complaint about the conduct of a QCAT member or adjudicator in connection with the performance of their duties, please: